Logo Voyage

 Corporate names

-Wikivoyage does not follow all spelling idiosyncrasies employed by private corporations, particularly not when it comes to "corporate shouting", i.e. the practice to write the name of the company in ALL CAPS, which is considered touting.
+Wikivoyage does not follow all spelling idiosyncrasies employed by private corporations, particularly not when it comes to "corporate shouting", i.e. the practice to write the name of the company in ALL CAPS or with unusual punctuation (such as exclamation marks), which is considered touting.

 Foreign words